incrediblesound/adventure/rules.md

 # Character Attributes

 Characters have the following attributes: name, type, class, defense, life, and power level.
-They are described below.

 **NAME**
 This is simply the name of your character and can be anything you choose.